The-Crimson-Pizza/Tv-Tracker-Kotlin/README.md

 High Priority

 - [x] Logout button
+- [ ] Mark all as read button
 - [ ] Similar Shows
 - [ ] Check network - offline mode
 - [x] Add watched episode directly in following list
 - [ ] How long did it take to watch a season/show?
 - [x] Episodes left to watch
+- [ ] Add tab with calendar in following
+- [ ] Change checkbox design
+- [ ] Add read more - marquee
+- [ ] Infinite scroll

 Medium Priority

+- [ ] Filter by year
+- [ ] Sort by date, popularity, rating
+- [ ] Hide finished shows in following
+- [ ] Group followed shows by finished and returning
 - [ ] Bars Chart with days of the week and trends
 - [ ] Recommendations
 - [ ] Multiscreen